Blake Lively Is Pregnant, Expecting Baby No. 3 With Ryan Reynolds

 In other words, the former Gossip Girl star and Ryan Reynolds are expecting their third child together.

-Blake was all smiles when she revealed her bump in a sparkling yellow gown.
+Blake was all smiles when she revealed her bump in Retrofête's Rebecca Dress in metallic yellow.
 As for Ryan, he also looked more than excited and handsome as he posed for photos with his leading lady.

 The notoriously private couple are already proud parents to two kids.
 And while they try their best to give their children a private life, both parents have been able to gush about parenthood in rare interviews.